What is the best coffee dessert?

 Now melt it together using the heat of the fresh espresso.

-If it is a bit thin, then add a quarter cup of chocolate chips at a time until it thickens.
-Slather it on the cake, and there you have it.
+If it is a bit thin, add a quarter cup of chocolate chips until it thickens.
+Then, slather it on the cake, and there you have it.

 Toffee Ice Cream Topping